df8819/WinFunct/README.md

 - [Python 3.x](https://www.python.org/downloads/)
 - [Git for Desktop](https://git-scm.com/downloads/)

-## Auto Installation
+## Usage

+- Either download the latest [Release](https://github.com/df8819/WinFunct/releases), unpack the .zip file, right-click and select **Run as administrator** or:

 1. Navigate to the directory of your choice, click into the address bar, type **"cmd"** and hit Enter.

-2. Clone the repository with the command: `git clone https://github.com/df8819/WinFunct.git` in the **CMD** Window.
+2. Clone the repository with the command: `git clone https://github.com/df8819/WinFunct.git` in the **cmd** Window.

-3. Double click: **"Update.bat"**.
+3. Double click **"Install.bat"**.
 This will install all dependencies and update the cloned repository.
 Use this occasionally.

-4. Double click: **"Run.bat"**. _(The typical ```python *.py``` cmd command will not work, as the app demands elevated rights via temporary VBS script.)_
+4. Double click **"Run.bat"**. _(The typical ```python *.py``` cmd command will not work, as the app demands elevated rights via temporary VBS script.)_

-5. It may be required to add an exclusion for this app in the Windows Virus settings, as many scripts in the app will auto-flag it as malicious🤐
+5. It may requires you to add an exclusion for the folder you have cloned this repo in Windows **'Virus & threat protection settings > Manage settings > Add or remove exclusions'**, as many scripts in this app will auto-flag it as malicious🤐

 ## Known Issues